A Novel real-time arrhythmia detection model using YOLOv8: Introduction

-Cardiac arrhythmia (or heart rhythm disorders) is a ubiquitous global ailment which occurs in 2.35\% of adults, accounting for 60\% of deaths caused by cardiovascular disease \cite{cdc_database, hammad2021automated, grabowski2022classification}.
-While some arrhythmias may be harmless or singular, persistent arrhythmias may cause organ dysfunction, increase the risk of stroke by five times and even cause sudden cardiac death \cite{mathews2018novel}.
+Cardiac arrhythmia (or heart rhythm disorders) is a ubiquitous global ailment that occurs in 2.35\% of adults, accounting for 60\% of deaths caused by cardiovascular disease \cite{cdc_database, hammad2021automated, grabowski2022classification}.
+Cardiac arrhythmia is broadly categorised by the origin of the abnormally occurring beat, medically known as an ectopic beat \cite{DOWD2014}.
+Supraventricular ectopic beats are arrhythmias with sinus, atrial, or nodal origins, typically associated with abnormalities in the P wave.
+Ventricular ectopic beats are arrhythmias with ventricular origins, typically associated with abnormalities in the QRS complex.
+The associated waves' rate, regularity, presence, absence, and morphology further classify specific arrhythmias within the category.
+Arrhythmias with atrial origin include atrial fibrillation, where P waves are absent, and atrial flutter, where P waves have a distinctive sawtooth appearance.
+Ventricular tachycardia is a ventricular ectopic beat where the QRS complex is distinctively wide, indicating a conduction delay in the ventricles, which may cause hypotension \cite{pham2021novel,yildirim2018arrhythmia, martis2013application}.
+Most arrhythmia symptoms are non-fatal, including palpitations, dizziness, shortness of breath and fainting.
+However, if left untreated for prolonged periods, arrhythmia may become life-threatening, manifesting as heart failure and hypotension \cite{hammad2021automated, mathews2018novel}.
+In addition, cardiac arrhythmias may be intermittent, making it difficult for in-clinic evaluations.
+Hence, long-term arrhythmia monitoring is crucial, as seen from the growing number of innovations and investigations for daily monitoring \cite{liu2022multiclass}.
 Thus, early detection and classification of electrocardiogram (ECG) signals are crucial to diagnosing and treating arrhythmia to prevent the onset of life-threatening conditions \cite{luz2016ecg}.
-ECG is a non-invasive approach to detecting arrhythmia by analysing the spatial map of the time-varying electrical potentials of the heart using electrodes placed at specific locations on the skin \cite{grabowski2022classification}.
+The ECG is a non-invasive test that reflects the vector sum of the action potential in the heart throughout successive cardiac cycles as deflections on a voltage versus time graph \cite{feather2020kumar, lilly2012pathophysiology, grabowski2022classification}.
+For example, on the ECG, the P wave is the vector sum of the action potential during atrial depolarisation.
+Likewise, the QRS complex reflects the action potential associated with the sequential depolarisation of the septum, ventricles, and ventricular myocardium.
+Finally, the T wave occurs in conjunction with the ventricular myocardium's re-polarisation or relaxation.
+By analysing the temporal and morphological features of the waves, cardiologists refer to 12-lead ECGs to identify deviations in the cardiac rhythm to make a diagnosis \cite{bigler2021accuracy, prabhakararao2020myocardial, lyakhov2021system}.
 Interpretation of the ECG highlights structural and functional abnormalities of the heart to aid in diagnosing cardiovascular diseases \cite{glass2006cardiac}.
 However, interpretation requires expert knowledge and continuous monitoring over an extended period through ambulatory Holter devices \cite{pham2021novel, loh2022application}.
 Furthermore, since Holter devices do not analyse the ECG, the high signal data makes manual interpretation time-consuming and prone to fatigue-induced error.